zettadb/kunlun/INSTALL.kunlun.md

 All dynamic shared objects (*.so files) that programs in $Kunlun/bin depend on, are provided in $Kunlun/lib/deps directory.
 Try startup postgres (e.g. postgres --version) and see if your local Linux distro needs any of the provided *.so files.
 If so, copy the needed ones into $Kunlun/lib.

+DO NOT copy everything in deps into lib at once, otherwise your linux OS or any software may not be able to work because of library version mismatches!

 ##II.
 Kunlun DDC Installation Procedures